RarelyCharlie/rarelycharlie.github.io/_includes/7cups.md

 Therapists can pay to be included in a directory in order to provide paid support to members.
 They have public profiles, and 7 Cups provides a way to search them at: [Search Therapists](https://www.7cups.com/therapists/search.php)

+Therapists' profiles contain similar kinds of information to members’ and listeners' profiles, although the details are different.
+There is no button to start a chat, because to chat with a therapist a member must set up payment.
+Therapists' feeds are not published, but there is a button so that any member or listener can follow a therapist's feed.

+Some other information in therapists' profiles is optional, and does not appear in every profile—for example, the therapist's in-office hourly rate and a link to their website.

 A therapist account is shown within 7 Cups as a round icon exactly like a listener account.

 ### Reputation